-Comfort?
-That’s an easily understandable concept.
+- Comfort: That’s an easily understandable concept.
 A mattress of the correct firmness, warm blankets, high thread count sheets, and pillows that are the right combination of softness and support make for a comfortable sleeping haven.

-Healthy sleeping?
-That’s a concept that’s a little more difficult to understand primarily because we spend very little time thinking about it.
+- Healthy sleeping: That’s a concept that’s a little more difficult to understand primarily because we spend very little time thinking about it.
 Healthy sleeping involves certain environments and practices that allow the sleeper to have deep, restorative sleep in a clean setting.

-Deep, restorative sleep is necessary to recharge and revitalize a person in order to meet the demands of the next day.
+- Deep, restorative sleep: Deep sleep is necessary to recharge and revitalize a person in order to meet the demands of the next day.
 It’s also necessary to transfer information from short-term memory to long-term memory.
 Not getting enough sleep impairs cognitive function and motor skills.
 In addition, getting enough sleep does wonders for mood.
 Just ask anyone who hasn’t slept in a while.

 Making Sleep Happen